engan/VueVuetifyJsonAxios/README.md

 # VueVuetifyJsonAxios
-### Vue using Axios reading local JSON file (loaded only once), presented as a list of Vuetify cards (can bee filtered) and a details component.
+### Vue using Axios reading local JSON file (loaded only once with sessionStorage), presented as a list of Vuetify cards (can bee filtered) and a details component.

 <br />